tedobson/tedobson-github.io/README.md

 Adventure Game, WPF Project -

 The goal of this project was to showcase everything that I had learned so far in C# and WPF.
+The hardest thing for me was to get the npc inventory as a data binding, that the player could trade with.